thi-ng/umbrella/CONTRIBUTING.md

 ### Naming conventions

-These are not fully set in stone, but there's been recent effort underway to unify naming conventions & patterns for several aspects/groups of functions / types:
+These are not fully set in stone, but there's been a recent effort underway to unify naming conventions & patterns for several aspects/groups of functions / types: